| | | | | | Conceptual

 a strong composition using objects that overlap in fore middle and background

+space.
 2. Teacher introduces the idea

 of paintings or artworks that are narrative, and defines the term.
 Narrative